top of page

 Environmental Steward

-Melissa Hunter Gurney is an educator, writer and environmental steward.
+Melissa Hunter Gurney is a writer, educator and environmental steward.
 She has spent twenty years as an innovative leader in schools across states and countries and is the co-founder of GAMBA Forest, a community art space and one-room schoolhouse in Brooklyn; The Omni Institute, a progressive educational platform that encourages exploration of the wilds; and Black Land Ownership, a grassroots organization which combats systemic oppression around property in the Americas.

 bottom of page